ericvc/Seneca-Tweets-GPT2/README.md

 wrote a collection of letters framed as correspondence to his close friend Lucilius, but also a convenient format for detailing the applications of Stoic philosophy to the kinds of matters one is likely to encounter on a daily basis.
-In these letters, Seneca muses about topics such as drunkeness, solitude, aging, illness, friendship, suicide, and death.
+In these letters, Seneca pontificates about topics such as drunkeness, solitude, aging, illness, friendship, suicide, and death.
 While many such topics might seem morbid by today’s sensibilities, such a fixation on death and suffering are common fodder for Stoic philosophers more generally (how better to test Stoic resolve than in the face of death?) and may also simply reflect the realities of ancient life.
-Indeed, Seneca’s own life came to an end by suicide, ordered as a punishment for his alleged involvement in an assassination plot against Emperor Nero.
+Indeed, Seneca’s own life came to an end by suicide, which was ordered by Nero as a punishment for Seneca’s alleged involvement in an assassination plot against the emperor.

-Seneca’s *Letters* also seemed a good choice because they contain numerous passages concerning mundane topics as well as diatribes into matters seemingly unrelated to the main topic of the letter.
+Seneca’s *Letters* also seemed to me a good choice because they contain numerous passages concerning mundane topics as well as diatribes into matters seemingly unrelated to the main topic of the letter.
 Consider, for example, these reflections on how bee’s make honey: